Revisiting Transferable Adversarial Images: Systemization, Evaluation, and New Insights: Conclusion

 \textbf{$\Delta$\textit{E}}~\cite{luo2001development} refers to the CIE $\Delta E$ standard formula used for measuring the perceptual color distance between two pixels.
 We follow~\cite{zhao2020towards} to use the latest variant, CIEDE2000, since it is shown to align very well with human perception.
 It is calculated in the CIELCH space by:

 where $\Delta L'$, $\Delta C'$, $\Delta H'$ denotes the distance between two pixels in their lightness, chroma, and hue channels, respectively. $\Delta R$ is an interactive term between chroma and hue differences.
 Detailed definitions and explanations of the weighting functions ($S_L$, $S_C$, $S_H$ and $R_T$) and hyperparameters $k_L$, $k_C$ and $k_H$ can be found in~\cite{luo2001development}.
-Further, Image-level perceptual color difference is obtained by computing the $L_{2}$ norm of the above $\Delta E$ for each pixel.
+We use the averaged $\Delta E$ over all pixels.

 \textbf{Learned Perceptual Image Patch Similarity (LPIPS)}~\cite{zhang2018unreasonable} is developed for measuring the perceptual similarity between two images.
 It computes the cosine distance (in the channel dimension) between features at each given convolutional layer $l$ and averages the results across spatial dimensions $H\times W$ and layers of a specific network $f$: